RubiconMedia/RubiCon-Media-Tool/README.md

 day 2 of the prosject
 ![RubiCon Media Tool Screenshot](https://www.rubiconmedia.no/Skjermbilde%202025-07-17%20234927.png)

-## Join the Team & Future Company Formation
+# Join the Team & Help Launch RubiCon Media Studio AS

-I am actively seeking dedicated developers to join RubiCon Media Tool.
-Those who contribute and stay with the project until launch will be invited to co-found a new company with me.
-All founding developers will receive:
+I’m looking for passionate developers to help build RubiCon Media Tool.
+Those who contribute and remain committed until the project's launch will be invited to co-found the new company: RubiCon Media Studio AS.

-- A fair share of company ownership (owner retains 60%, the remaining 40% is divided among developers who join and stay)
-- Leadership roles and voting/signature rights
+Founding Contributors Will Receive:
-- Equity/shares based on contribution and commitment
+- Equity Ownership: The founder retains a majority stake, with the remaining portion fairly distributed among team members based on contribution and long-term commitment.
+- Leadership Roles: Eligible for board membership, voting rights, and signature authority.
+- Influence and Responsibility: A meaningful role in shaping the company’s future and recognition for your efforts.

-My goal is to build a strong, collaborative team where everyone is rewarded fairly for their work and has a real stake in the future of the company.
+My goal is to build a collaborative team where everyone is valued and has a real stake in what we create together.

 If you are interested in joining, please contact support@rubiconmedia.no
 ![RubiCon Media Tool Screenshot](https://www.rubiconmedia.no/devteam.jpg)